Are you pleased with your life?

 Your Spiritual Life

-You’re aware that there is more to life than only what you can see, hear, taste, touch, and smell.
+You know there is more than only what you can see, hear, taste, touch, and smell.
 You embrace the wider reality beyond physical life.
 You are a spiritual being.

 What is your spirituality like for you?
 Do you meditate?
 Do you pray?